Why do DvLED video walls have different installation requirements than other display options?

 Challenge: Fragile Modules

 The modules that comprise dvLED video walls fit together like building blocks.
-Unlike conventional displays, installers come in direct, physical contact with the light emitting diodes (LED), which are tiny, electronic semiconductors that convert electricity into visible light.
-They are small, there are millions of them on any given installation and they are fragile!
+Unlike conventional displays, installers come in direct, physical contact with light-emitting diodes (LED), which are tiny, electronic semiconductors that convert electricity into visible light.
+They are small, there are millions of them on any given installation, and they are fragile!
 The problem is if one or two of them gets broken, which usually happens around the edges, the human eye can tell which will ruin the effect.

 Solution: Handle with Care

 At every step, caution and care should be employed.
-Believe it or not, there is even a right way and a wrong way to remove the modules from their packaging.
-A lot of planning goes into each installation, so slow down and don’t rush.
+Believe it or not, there is a right and wrong way to remove the modules from their packaging.
+Much planning goes into each installation, so slow down and don’t rush.
 And by all means, wear gloves.
-Not just any will do, use good quality, clean gloves.
+Not just any will do; use good quality, clean gloves.
 The dirt and oil from human hands can spell bad news for delicate technology.
-This is also a good time to point out the importance of working with a brand that has a good warranty program and stands behind its products over the long term.
+This is also an excellent time to point out the importance of working with a brand with a good warranty program and standing behind its products over the long term.

 Challenge: Complex, Non-Standard Installations

 DvLED video walls have different requirements than other display options.
-For instance, the display may be installed in a unique or even curved shape and depending on the size, these video walls may require a great deal more electricity and even additional structural support compared to conventional signage.
+For instance, the display may be installed in a unique or curved shape.
+Depending on the size, these video walls may require much more electricity and additional structural support than conventional signage.

 Solution: Teamwork Makes the Dream Work

-Work with the electricians to ensure they are cognizant of how much load the video wall is putting on certain circuits.
-Work with contractors to ensure the wall structure conforms with the proper codes so it built correctly and can support the weight of the installation.
+Please work with the audio-visual installation team for installation coordination and electricians to ensure they know how much load the video wall puts on specific circuits.
+Work with contractors to ensure the wall structure conforms with the proper codes so it is built correctly and can support the weight of the installation.
 And always be sure to work with the IT team to ensure the right cables get to the right place to bring the wall to life.